AmmarMian/numerical_optimization/content/_index.md

 We then move on to more complicated problems:

-* Newton and quasi-Newton methods
+* Newton with linesearch and quasi-Newton methods
 * Proximal algorithms

 | Session | Duration | Content | Date | Room |